Management of Resource at the Network Edge for Federated Learning: Edge Computing

-In horizontal collaboration, edge devices can collaborate without involving cloud servers for the processing of resource-hungry machine learning applications.
-The trained machine learning models or even the whole task can be partitioned and allocated to multiple end devices or edge servers to accelerate computation.
+In horizontal collaboration, edge devices can collaborate without involving cloud servers to process resource-hungry machine learning applications.
+The trained machine learning models or the whole task can be partitioned and allocated to multiple end devices or edge servers to accelerate computation.